Match ends, Celtic 2, Hamilton Academical 1.

 Substitution, Hamilton Academical.
 George Oakley replaces Will Collar.

-Scott Brown (Celtic) wins a free kick in the attacking half.
+Scott Brown (Celtic) wins a free kick in the defensive half.

 Corner, Hamilton Academical.
 Conceded by Nir Bitton.

 Substitution, Hamilton Academical.
-Marios Ogboe replaces David Moyo.
+Marios Ogkmpoe replaces David Moyo.

 James Forrest (Celtic) wins a free kick in the defensive half.